tkochs/fairness_SM/README.md

 # fairness_SM
-Analysis of Structured Missingness in a fair ML context.
+Analysis of Structured Missingness in a fair ML context..